IRIS-T: Operational

 By June 2024, three variants were available: The initial IRIS-T air to air missile with 25 km range, IRIS-T SLS (short range) with 12 km range and 8 km altitude and IRIS-T SLM (medium range) with 40 km range and 20 km maximum altitude.
 A third variant, IRIS-T SLX (long range) variant with a dual-mode (IR and RF) seeker, a range of 80 km and a maximum altitude of 30 km, is in development As of June 2024.

 Due to increased demand due to the Russian invasion of Ukraine, Diehl Defence is increasing production of IRIS-T systems and missiles.
-It plans to produce three to four systems in 2024 and at least eight in 2025, with missile production planned to grow to around 400 to 500 per year starting in 2024.
+It plans to produce ten systems in 2026 and increase production capacity to 16 until 2028, with a missile production of 800 to 1000 for the end of 2025.
+Diehl has invested 1.5€ billion to expand that production rate to 2000 missiles per year.

 IRIS-T air-to-air missile

 It is the initial variant of the IRIS-T missile.